 Last year, an invention that claimed it would revolutionise how we initiate sex went viral — for all the wrong reasons.
 The LoveSync consists of two small, silver buttons, designed to be placed on either side of a couple’s shared bed.
 If each person wants to get it on that night, they tap the button.
 If only one person taps, nothing happens.
 But if both do, the buttons glow, signalling to the couple to go ahead.

 LoveSync’s Kickstarter campaign promised, “With LoveSync there's no rejection, no guilt, and no missed opportunities.”
 But although the Kickstarter met its goal, many thought the invention was needlessly complicating simple communication.
-The product was roundly mocked and memed, and when the inventors presented the button on SharkTank earlier this month, all five sharks declined to invest.
+The product was roundly mocked and memed, and when the inventors presented the button on SharkTank (the US version of Dragon's Den earlier this month, all five sharks declined to invest.
 “Why don't you just talk to each other?” one wondered.

 Initiating sex really is that simple: Just talk to each other.
 If you’re in a long-term relationship with someone who’s comfortable with it, nonverbal communication — think slipping your hand under their waistband while making out — works, too.
 Consent is necessary, but it isn’t complicated.
 All you have to do is care about what your partner wants, and pay attention to their reactions.

 Still stuck?
 Here are some ways to initiate sex.